techidaily/site-facebook-clips/source/_posts/2024-approved-broadcast-friendly-techniques-for-fb-live-events.md

 ## Bonus Tips: How To Record Your Facebook Live On Desktop?

-If you want to screen-record your favorite Facebook live videos for later viewing or sharing, we recommend using[Filmora Screen Recorder](https://tools.techidaily.com/wondershare/filmora/download/).
+If you want to screen-record your favorite Facebook live videos for later viewing or sharing, we recommend using [Filmora Screen Recorder](https://tools.techidaily.com/wondershare/filmora/download/).

 ![wondershare filmora screen recorder](https://images.wondershare.com/filmora/article-images/2022/11/wondershare-filmora-screen-recorder.png)